SysKitTeam/docs-insights/activation/get-to-know-insights/performance-counters.md

 % Time in GC
 % Time in GC is the percentage of elapsed time that was spent in performing a garbage collection (GC) since the last GC cycle.
 This counter is usually an indicator of the work done by the Garbage Collector on behalf of the application to collect and compact memory.
 This counter is updated only at the end of every GC and the counter value reflects the last observed value its not an average.

+# Search
+Search templates helps you track a number of 'search' relevant counters on servers in SharePoint farm.
+Diagnose various problems and performance issues with ease.

+## Retries
+The total number of times a document access has been retried.
+Having this number high may indicate a problem with accessing the data.

+## Crawls in progress
+Number of crawls in progress.

+## Transactions Completed
+The number of elements in the complete transactions queue.

+## Transactions Waiting
+The number of documents waiting to be processed.
+When this number goes to zero the catalogue is idle.
+This number indicates the total queue size of unprocessed documents in the gatherer.

+## Transactions In Progress
+The number of documents in progress.

+## Documents Processed Rate
+The number of documents processed per second.

+## Documents Success Rate
+The number of successfully filtered documents per second.